 - Cleaning Fees

-When everything looks correct, it's finally time for you to sign on the dotted line.
-Remember that most rental contracts will require a significant rental down payment and/or security deposit to cover the vacation rental owner.
+As soon as you believe you've identified "the one", start the booking process.
+Do not forget that most rental agreements require a significant rental down payment and/or security deposit to protect the rental owner.

 Know Who to Call